ruthvikauwm/ObjectDetection/README.md

 <!-- ![Architecture](https://github.com/ruthvikauwm/ObjectDetection/assets/54182107/bb62cf47-f627-4b66-9653-e1f095ca39d2) -->
 ![proposed_architecture](https://github.com/ruthvikauwm/ObjectDetection/assets/34669956/4ab63cf1-17ba-4f89-a09c-ae6bd4193781)

-## 3. Installations
+## 3. Project Implementation

 To set up the project environment and install the required packages, follow the steps below.
-Note: This project execution requires a lot of memory resources and GPU.
-It would take a few hours to generate the images and complete the training process.
+Note: Executing this project demands substantial memory resources and GPU capacity.
+The image generation and training processes are anticipated to take several hours.
+We recommend implementing it in a GPU environment instead of a Conda environment for optimal performance and efficiency.

 ## Step 1: Create a Conda Environment
 ```